mongodb/mongodbatlas-cloudformation-resources/README.md

         },
 ```

-## Error: The CFN stack faield to delete `MongoDB::Atlas::NetworkContainer` with the error 409 (request "CONTAINERS_IN_USE") Cannot modify in use containers.
+## Error: The CFN stack failed to delete `MongoDB::Atlas::NetworkContainer` with the error 409 (request "CONTAINERS_IN_USE") Cannot modify in use containers.
 The container still contained resources."
 The problem is caused by having Atlas resources using your network container.
 If your Atlas project has a cluster or a network peering, you won't be able to delete the network container.
 To make sure your CFN stack deletes the cluster and the network peering resources before attempting to delete the network container, you should add [DependsOn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-dependson.html) to your cluster resource.
 ```yaml